 Ford F-250 owners have reported 7 problems related to automatic transmission park/neutral start switch (under the power train category).
+The most recently reported issues are listed below.

 Vehicle was parked and off.
 21/2 years old child was able to shift gear out of park.
 Dealer and manufacturer were not notified at this time.
 Feel free to provide any further infromation.